hammadshah1995/first-devops-assignment/README.md

 ## Step 4: Build Docker Image

-1. I employed the `docker build` command to create an image Create a GitHub Repository and push to it
+1. I deployed the `docker build` command to create an image from the docker file

-1. I created a github repository hammadshah1995/first-devops-assignment from the online github account
-2. I pushed the folder and dockerfile to the github repo and made sure it was publically available
 2. Docker build -t firstdevopsassignment:latest .
 3. I then used `docker images` command to check the image being present in the list of images
 4. Then I created the container using docker run command